flybywiresim/website/src/posts/development_notam-2021-08.md

 VNAV work has been steadily progressing, and builds upon the foundation set in place by our new custom FMS.
 Once completed, VNAV will introduce many long-awaited features to the A32NX, including accurate descent profile calculation, pseudo-waypoints (e.g. top of climb and top of descent), and accurate econ speed derivation.

-Furthermore, since we are modeling the Honeywell Pegasus FMS2, we are able to model a unique feature no other Airbus addon is doing: CDAs, or continuous descent approaches.
+Furthermore, since we are modeling the Honeywell Release H3 FMS, we are able to model a unique feature no other Airbus addon is doing: CDAs, or continuous descent approaches.
 Rather than using level-altitude segments for deceleration during an approach, the Honeywell FMS instead builds the approach profile to decelerate WHILE descending, resulting in greater fuel savings.
 This will introduce two new pseudo-waypoints: FLAPS 1 and FLAPS 2.
 Here's a visualization (© Airbus Safety First 2021):

 ![CDA approach visualization](https://europe.content.twixlmedia.com/twixl-preview/e37527c12cbd8fc4effad5ac269b712b/content/0360d4fcb7711304863074260074fba8/44/images/FIG.20.jpg?r=0.1224069083950936)